 int cprintf(const char *format, …. );

-The cprintf function prints output values to the console based on the format specification.
+The cprintf function displays output values on the console according to the specified format.

 Code: